MathieuNls/bianca/bianca.md

 One particular aspect of BIANCA is its ability to  detect risky commits not only by comparing them to commits of a single project but also to those belonging to other projects that share common dependencies.
 This is important because complex software systems are not designed in a monolithic way.
 They have dependencies that make them vulnerable to similar faults.
 For example, Apache BatchEE [@TheApacheSoftwareFoundation2015] and GraphWalker [@Graphwalker2016] both depend on JUNG (Java Universal Network/Graph Framework) [@JoshuaOMadadhain].
 BatchEE provides an implementation of the jsr-352 (Batch Applications for the Java Platform) specification [@ChrisVignola2014] while GraphWalker is an open source model-based testing tool for test automation.
 These two systems are designed for different purposes.
 BatchEE is used  to do batch processing in Java, whereas GraphWalker is used to design unit tests using a graph representation of code.
 Nevertheless, because both Apache BatchEE and GraphWalker rely on JUNG, the developers of these projects made similar mistakes when building upon JUNG.
 The issue reports Apache BatchEE #69 and  GraphWalker #44 indicate that the developers of these projects made similar errors when using the graph visualization component of JUNG.
 To detect commits across projects, BIANCA resorts to project dependency analysis.

 Another advantage of BIANCA is that it uses commits that are used to fix previous defect-introducing commits to provide guidance to the developers on how improve risky commits.
-This way, BIANCA goes one step further than existing techniques by providing a practical way on how to fix (or at least to reason about) risky commits.
+This way, BIANCA goes one step further than existing techniques by providing developers with a potential fix for their risk commits.

+We validate the performance of BIANCA on 42 open source projects, obtained from Github.
+The examined projects vary in size, domain and popularity.
+Our findings indicate that BIANCA is able to flag risky commits with an average and precision, recall and F-measure of 90.75%, 37.15% and 52.72%, respectively.
+Moreover, we find that only 8.6% of the risky commits detected by BIANCA match other commits from the same project.
+This finding indicates that relationships across projects need to be considered for effective prevention of risky commits.

 The remaining parts of this paper are organized as follows.
 In Section \ref{sec:relwork}, we present related work.
 Sections \ref{sec:bianca} and  \ref{sec:exp} are dedicated to presenting the BIANCA approach and its evaluation.
 Then, Sections \ref{sec:threats}, \ref{sec:conclusion} and, \ref{sec:discuss} assess the threats to validity, present the key lessons learned and, a conclusion accompanied with future work, respectively.

 # Related Work {#sec:relwork}